Sunday, May 5, 2019

 The Orient Express train, as conceived by artist William C. Hoople in 1933 for The Saturday Evening Post.

-Dodd, Mead & Company of New York also published Christie's novel in 1934, but as Murder in the Calais Coach, in keeping with the Post's American title.
+Dodd, Mead & Company of New York also published Christie's novel in 1934, but as Murder in the Calais Coach, in keeping with the Saturday Evening Post's American title.
 It hit store shelves in late February, nearly two months after the British edition came out.
 Dodd's dustjacket art was produced by Clayton Rawson (1906-1971), a noted mystery writer, editor and magician, who in addition to illustrating book covers supposedly produced illustrations for magazines too.
 Rawson was also one of the original founding members of the Mystery Writers of America, which included Anthony Boucher, Lawrence Treat and Brett Halliday (all sturdy company).
 His diagram of the Pullman coach that was superimposed over the train lists each compartment and the name of its occupant, and it was also cooly reproduced on the endpapers.
 This diagram would be reprinted inside most of the Pocket Books mass-market paperback editions that were issued beginning in 1940.

 "High in the mountains of Jugo-Slavia, the Orient Express, speeding northward, was halted by heavy storms and huge snow-drifts.
 One compartment of the Calais coach, which by curious coincidence was full despite an off season, was occupied by Hercule Poirot.
 In another lay the body of a murdered man!
 Than particular coach was shut off from the the rest of the train.
 There had been no stops since the victim, a certain wealthy American who went by the name of Ratchett, had last been seen alive.
 There were no tracks in the snow.
 Unquestionably, the murderer was still aboard---a member of the heterogeneous group that filled the coach.
 And thus commences a case that will take place second to none in the annals of fictional crime."